-The credit risk on loan receivables and loan interest receivables are limited because all loan receivables are pledged with the property units of the borrowers.
-Loss given default is minimal as fair values of collaterals are larger than the carrying amounts of the loan receivables.
+The credit risk on loan receivables and loan interest receivables are limited because all loan receivables are pledged with the property units of the borrowers whose net realisable value are larger than the carrying amounts of the individual loan receivables.

 The credit risk on other receivables (other than a receivable from a shareholder of a joint venture) and an amount due from an associate is limited because the counterparties have no historical default record and the directors expect that the general economic conditions will not significantly change for the 12 months after the reporting date.
-As detailed in notes 22(b)(i) and 28, a receivable from a shareholder of a joint venture and an amount due from a joint venture of HK\$2,287,000 and HK\$2,750,000 respectively are considered credit-impaired that impairment loss of these balances was assessed based on lifetime ECL.
-Full provision has been made in respect of the balances during the year.
+The receivable from a shareholder of a joint venture (included in other receivable) and an amount due from a joint venture (note 29) of HK\$2,287,000 (2023: HK\$2,287,000) and HK\$2,750,000 (2023: HK\$2,750,000) respectively are considered credit-impaired that impairment loss of these balances was assessed based on lifetime ECL.
+Full provision was made in respect of the balances as at 31 December 2024 and 2023.